 Andrew fell backward, overbalanced after dropping the rope and being frozen in place.
 He landed with a painful thud to his head, his arms raised above his body, fingers still curled as if just letting go of the rope.
+Pins and needles skittered across his skin.
+Every breath he took deepened the pinpoints of pain.
+He groaned.
 Above him dust motes floated in the afternoon light slanting through the gap in the curtains.
-After several seconds of stunned silence, through which the clanging of metal against the floor reverberated through Andrew’s head, Gretel began to laugh.
+After several seconds of stunned silence, through which the clanging of metal against the floor reverberated through Andrew’s aching head, Gretel began to laugh.

 “Did you see him, Hansel?
 He just toppled over backwards.
 Look at his hands.
 It’s like he’s trying to catch a baton or something.”

-“Tristan is still standing,” replied Hansel.
+“Thomas is still standing,” continued Hansel.
 “Look at his eyes.
 It doesn’t matter how angry you are, wizard, there’s nothing you can do against our magic.”

 “There’s the gingerbread!
 And there’s a bowl of icing next to it.
 I’ll bet he lied and it is cool enough to eat.”

 Andrew rolled his eyes, straining every muscle to try to turn his head so he could see what was happening, but it was no use.
-All he could see were the rafters above him and ragged cobwebs dancing in the breeze.
+All he could see were the rafters above him and ragged cobwebs dancing in the breeze and every attempt at movement increased the tiny stabbing pain.
 Disappointment pricked his eyes.
 It didn’t work.
 The gremlins were happy and eyeing off the gingerbread.
 Andrew must have miscalculated when he had to drop the cage, and they’d escaped.